 Pre-requisite: PSY 100

 PSY 343: Intermediate Autism Practicum—An advanced practicum course providing students with an opportunity to build on applied behavioral analysis (ABA) techniques taught in Introductory Autism Practicum to work with preschool children with autism.
 Students will be expected to apply ABA techniques to make significant behavior changes and use discrete trial training (DTT) to teach new skills.
 Students are expected to know how to implement a variety of behavior protocols and read and interpret data.
+Students can take Intermediate Autism Practicum for 2 or 3 credit hours.
+2 credit hours requires 7 hours a week and 3 credit hours requires 10 hours a week one-on-one with a child, plus a one hour team meeting bi-weekly.

 Pre-requisite: PSY 342 and instructor permission

 PSY 442: Advanced Autism Practicum & Data Analysis— Students who have mastered skills needed in Intermediate Autism Practicum can enroll in this course.
 Students will read data provided by a discrete trial teaching (DTT) team and analyze trends in learning.
 Students will take raw data and graph the data to present to assigned consultant for review.
 Students will continue to provide weekly one-on-one teaching with their assigned child.
-This course is only offered for 3 credit hours and includes 7 hours of 1:1 work with their client, a 1 hour team meeting or classroom training, and 3 hours of data collection and analysis per week.
+This course is only offered for 3 credit hours and includes 7 hours of 1:1 work with their client, a 1 hour team meeting bi-weekly, and 3 hours of data collection and analysis per week.

 Pre-requisite: PSY 343, PSY 324, a course in statistics, and instructor permission.